brian-kracha/forgetMeNotes/README.md

 1. Open the root directory for forgetMeNotes
 2. Run “npm install” on command line for all the dependencies
-3. run “createdb_dev” to create a database on your command line
+3. run “createdb notesdb_dev” to create a database on your command line

 Running locally